Skip to content

 Host a Tree Party

-Throw a tree-themed bash in your backyard or a local park.
+Throw a tree-themed bash in the garden or a local park.
 Invite friends, family, and neighbors for a fun-filled day.

 Serve snacks shaped like leaves and play games like “Pin the Leaf on the Tree.”
 Add a tree-planting activity to make it memorable.
 Everyone will love a good party, especially one that helps the environment!

-Get your hands dirty and plant a tree.
-Whether it’s in your garden or a community space, planting a tree is a simple yet impactful way to celebrate.
+Get those hands dirty and plant a tree.
+Whether it’s in a personal garden or a community space, planting a tree is a simple yet impactful way to celebrate.

-Choose a tree species that suits your area and watch it grow over the years.
-Remember to name your new leafy friend!
+Be sure to choose a tree species that suits the local area and watch it grow over the years.
+Remember to name this new leafy friend!

 Take a Tree Walk